NiccoloSacchi/robust_journey_planning/README.md

 ![image info](./img/walk_edges.JPG)

 ### 2. Modelling the delay probabilities
 Edges have been clustered with KMeans depending on their [20, 30, 40, 50, 60, 70, 80] qth percentiles delays.
-The elmbow method has been used to select the number of clusters:
+The elbow method has been used to select the number of clusters:

 ![image info](./img/elbow_method.png)

 Edges with similar delays are associated with the same cluster and the delays of each cluster are then represented with a gamma distribution initialized with the mean and standart deviation of the delays of the whole cluster.
 We now create a  **distribution**  for each cluster and store them in the schedule.
 Why?

 -   We have few samples per edge which may not be representative enough of its delay distribution.
 -   It is reasonable that some edges' delays are dependent.
 The clusters have hopefully grouped edges whose delays are jointly dependent.

-Each edge is therefore associated with a distribution representing the distribution of the delay of that connection.

 ### 3. Implementation of the Journey Planner
 #### Problem setup